Ibo (Mozambique)

 Ibo forms part of the Quirimbas National Park and is linked by dhows to the mainland at Tandanhangue.

 In April 2019, Cyclone Kenneth hit the island and it was reported that 90% of the homes were destroyed.

+During March 2024, Al-Shabaab jihadists reportedly seized the island after clashing with expelled forces from Quirimba island (also under control of the militants), forcing the remaining FADM members to flee towards the towns of Pemba and Quissanga.
+Some locals of the island denounced the government and local authorities of abandoning them.